hafethW/Card-Draw-Game/README.md

 If you run out of cards, you lose.

-"index.html" contains all the html and JS code.
+"index.html" contains all the HTML and Javascript code.
 "styles.css" contains all the CSS properties.